gardener/landscaper-service/docs/architecture/architecture-and-security.md

 ### Details of a Resource-Shoot-Cluster

-Initially a Resource-Shoot-Cluster has two namespaces:
+Initially a Resource-Shoot-Cluster has two namespaces which are interesting with respect to the Landscaper Instance:

 - namespace ls-system: This namespace mainly contains the Installations for the deployers of the Landscaper which is part of the Landscaper-Instance.
 Customers/users have no access to this namespace.